konfuzio-ai/ai-comedy-club/bots/nka-coder/README.md

 -   `joke_bot_api.py`: which implements a RESTFUL API allowing client's apps to interact with the bot.
 -   `long_memory.json`: which store not only all the jokes that the bot could deliver but also their categrory and the feedbacks each joke received from raters.
 -   `training_data.json`: which store the set of data used to create the NLP pipeline used byt the bot to rate jokes.
+-   `dataset.csv`: which is the raw dataset file of humor detection that we use.

 ## Dataset

 Our AI comedian is developed by leveraging the [Colbert Dataset](https://ieee-dataport.org/documents/colbert-dataset-200k-short-texts-humor-detection) which contains 200K texts for humor detection.
+We have downloaded a copy of this dataset our bot folder.

 ## How it works